Jessup University: History

 In 2019, the university refinanced roughly $75 million in debt as bonds through the California Municipal Finance Authority.
 The origin of the debt is unclear, although the financing is earmarked as for the refinancing of "a portion of one or more loans used to acquire, construct, furnish and/or equip educational facilities of the Borrower’s campus."
 The school made little mention of the action, noting simply in one of its regular publications that "For the first time in our history, we have fixed rate long-term debt financing."

 In 2020, the school announced a partnership with Bethel Church to create Bethel Music College.
 The school, which is accredited through Jessup, allows students to study with Bethel Music leaders and other industry experts while gaining credits that can be used toward a bachelor's degree.
 It is structured similarly to the university's partnership with another Bethel program known as the Bethel School of Technology, which operates a "nine-month technology bootcamp."
 Although the impact of the programs is unclear, Jessup, in a press release, noted that, in the fall of 2020, the "partnership program with Bethel brought in 150 students in the first four months of the program."

 However, as of 2024 it appears that Jessup and Bethel no longer maintain any partnership.
-Bethel Music has a different accreditation with TRACS and a search on Jessup University’s site gives no results for Bethel.
+Bethel Music has a different accreditation with TRACS and a search on Jessup University's site gives no results for Bethel.

 The press release further argued for the university's successful navigation of the disruption caused by the COVID-19 pandemic, stating that enrollment had grown by 6.5%, with the growth powered by an increase in online students, students in graduate programs, and students involved in the Bethel Music College program.
 The statistics presented, however, suggest a possible drop in traditional undergraduate students that has been "filled in" by growth in other areas.

-The school added a bachelor of science in nursing program in 2023, which saw its first students in classes for the Spring semester.
+The school added a Bachelor of Science in nursing program in 2023, which saw its first students in classes for the Spring semester.

-On November 7, 2023, Multnomah University in Portland, Oregon, announced a merger with Jessup University.
+On November 7, 2023, Multnomah University in Portland, Oregon, announced a merger with Jessup University in the setting of ongoing financial issues.
+Jessup University acquired about $30 million of Multnomah University's assets in a deal that cost only $7 million, stating an intent to preserve the Portland university as a satellite campus.
+However, shortly after the deal was accomplished, Jessup University's own ongoing financial difficulties led it to take out a large loan against the Multnomah Campus, and the closure of the Portland location was announced in May 2025.

 Academics

-Jessup offers 25 undergraduate majors, 10 graduate programs, 5 degree completion programs, and 9 fully online programs.
+Jessup offers 22 undergraduate majors, 11 graduate programs, 1 doctorate, 5 certificate programs, and 18 fully online programs.
 The university is accredited by the WASC Senior College and University Commission with some programs accredited by discipline-specific accreditors.